What happens if I set up a Workflow with multiple if / then conditions?

 Yes, you can have multiple workflows that are triggered on the same event.
 However, your use case is important to how you should most effectively set up your workflows.

 Let's say you have two different templates that your organization uses for two different reasons.
 You may want to build one Workflow that is only associated with one template.
-In this case, you'll specify the template in the trigger criteria section of the Workflow creation, after you specify the trigger event.

 What this will do is ensure that the Workflow you've just built is associated with only the trigger event for inquiries that are associated with the designated template.
 You can then build a separate Workflow triggered off of the same event, but associate it with your other template.
 This set up will ensure that your Workflows are running on the same trigger event, but different templates.
 You may have different reasons for decline, mark for review, or approval based on the use case of the template and the above set up will allow for this.